 If you’re procuring the equipment yourself, check out BorrowLenses or ShareGrid where you can easily rent camera and film equipment.
 Don’t forget to rent extra batteries, memory sticks, and film (if you’re going down that road).

-In order to protect yourself against liabilities, be sure to purchase short term production insurance the fully covers your music video shoot.
+In order to protect yourself against liabilities, be sure to purchase short-term production insurance that fully covers your music video shoot.
 It’s unlikely you’ll need an annual policy unless you’re a production company.

 6. Finalize the shooting schedule